Apple Retail Store Opening Soon In South Korea

 Apple has not divulged too many details on its proposed foray into South Korea and is staying mum on when the first-ever Apple Store in the country would open its doors to people.

 However, the company has acknowledged that it has begun hiring people for the Apple Store in the country.
-The fist-ever Apple Store would be opening in the South Korean capital Seoul as indicated by the company's statement.
+The first-ever Apple Store would be opening in the South Korean capital Seoul as indicated by the company's statement.

 In September 2016, we reported that Apple was eyeing Seoul as a prospective location for its first retail store in South Korea.
 Rumors have also been rife that Apple was looking at the popular Garosu-gil shopping street and Gangnam districts.